 Many platforms offer a range of investment fund recommendations and even model portfolios, to help guide your investment choice.
 These can be particularly useful for newbie investors.

 Some of the bigger platforms offer copious amounts of research on their site at no extra cost.
 The best include extensive research on individual funds, including daily market reports, company financial reports and updates, buy and sell recommendations, and other useful information.

 If you want to trade international shares, check whether this is an option and that your preferred market is covered.
 They typically come with a slightly higher dealing fee of around £15.

 And if you want to trade more esoteric investments, such as contracts for difference and foreign exchange, again, check whether your site offers this.

 Most platforms want their customers to trade online but some do offer telephone-based services as well, although you may have to pay slightly higher dealing fees.
 Also decide whether you want regular support from a call centre, or email and live online chat support.

 If you want to check your portfolio on the go using a mobile phone app, check what’s available.

 Some platforms will let you open a demo account allowing you to trade shares without putting real money at risk.
 They may also offer watch lists so you can keep track of companies that interest you and look for buying opportunities.

 Other extras will include stop losses and buying orders, which will trigger a trade once a share hits a certain price.
 Use these carefully, because they can work against you.

-So do your initial research carefully and aim to buy stocks that you believe in, and consider holding them for the longer run.
+So do your initial research carefully and aim to load up your ISA with shares and funds that you believe in.
+Along with that, consider holding those shares and funds for the longer run.
 It typically doesn’t work out well when you chop and change every time a stock dips or if there is a wider market correction.